name Showil comes from when the family resided in any of the places named Sewell, Showell, Seawell, and Sywell in England

 Early Notables of the Showil family (pre 1700)

-for Totnes in 1393; Gabriel Saywell (died 1688), rector...
-Another 27 words (2 lines of text) are included under the topic Early Showil Notables in all our PDF Extended History products and printed products wherever possible.
+Gabriel Saywell (died 1688), was rector of Pentridge...
+Another 161 words (12 lines of text) are included under the topic Early Showil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Showil family to Ireland